huggingface/hub-docs/tasks/src/reinforcement-learning/about.md

 ## Task Description

+this place describes the task.
+Contribute by adding a nice description!

 ## Most used dataset for the task

+Write about the data used to train a reinforcement learning model.
+As reinforcement learning model create its own data, explain about that.

 ## Most used model for the task

+Contribute by giving example of the model that is used for this task.

 ## Metrics that are used to evaluate the task

+Explain different evaluation techniques which are used to find the underlying weakness of reinforcement learning models.

 ## Libraries used for the task

+Write about different libraries which can be used to implement reinforcement learning algorithms.
+Explain different features of that library that makes it useful.

 ## Use cases